JohnHellewell/CS_452/AISQL/README.md

 Answer: "The query result is blank."

 ### Single Domain Double Shot
-How many robots have greater than 60 rating points?
+Question: "How many robots have greater than 60 rating points?"

-Answer: There were no results for the given query.
+Answer: "There were no results for the given query."

+## Zero Shot vs Single Domain Double Shot
+I did not notice a difference between the results.
+They both gave accurate results except for when the query results were blank.
+This was surprising to me, because with the Single Domain Double Shot, I gave it an example of what to say if no results were given.
+*For example: for an empty SQL Result table, user question: "Which teams don't have any robots", the response could be "No teams had 0 robots"*